Creating a magic item requires three steps.

 You can make items with spell/miracles of greater than level 10 in them.

-You can put an extended spell/miracle in an item, but this takes 2 slots, one for the spell/miracle and the other for the Extend/Extension.
+You can put an extended spell/miracle in an item, but this counts as embedding two effects, one for the spell/miracle and the other for the Extend/Extension and so requires a higher quality item.
 You can then also cast them together or separately (N.B. if you cast them separately, the Extend/Extension obeys the standard rules for different caster etc. and can only be used for spells/miracles cast on the magic item itself).

 Mana/Standing put into items does count towards your threshold.

 Example: A Human Mage with 42 mana and 20 mana in items who has normally been buying mana at 1 CP, would buy his next point of mana at 2 CPs.